Altinn/altinn-studio-docs/content/app/getting-started/create-app/_index.en.md

 ![New app popup](new-app.png "Create new app")

-When the app is created you will be forwarded to the created application.
+Once the app is created, you will be forwarded to the created application.

 ![App created](app-created.png "App created")